Mathematics

 ● Giving children who need it, additional support on the same day where possible

-● Focussing on the understanding and not just the process (through concrete and
+● Focusing on the understanding and not just the process (through concrete and

 pictorial representations)